TonyDN98/DevForum/README.md

 - `POSTS_PER_PAGE`: Number of posts to display per page (default: 10)
 - `TOPICS_PER_PAGE`: Number of topics to display per page (default: 20)

-### Rate Limiting
-Rate limiting is configured through Flask-Limiter with default limits of:
-- 200 requests per day
-- 50 requests per hour

-## User Documentation
+## Usage Guide

-### Getting Started

-#### What is Dev Forum?
-Dev Forum is a community platform where developers can discuss programming topics, share knowledge, ask questions, and connect with other developers.
-The forum is organized into categories, topics, and posts, making it easy to find and participate in discussions that interest you.

-#### System Requirements
-- A modern web browser (Chrome, Firefox, Safari, Edge)
-- Internet connection
-- JavaScript enabled
-- Cookies enabled (for session management)

-#### First-Time User Guide
-1. **Visit the Homepage**: Navigate to the Dev Forum website to see available discussion categories
-2. **Create an Account**: Click "Register" in the navigation bar to create a new account
-3. **Explore Categories**: Browse through the categories to find topics that interest you
-4. **Join Discussions**: Read existing topics or create new ones to participate in the community

-### Account Management

-#### Registration
+### User Registration and Login
 1. Click "Register" in the navigation bar
-2. Fill in the required fields:
+2. Fill in the registration form with username, email, and password
-   - Username (must be unique)
-   - Email address (must be unique)
-   - Password (choose a secure password)
-3. Click "Register" to create your account
+3. Submit the form to create your account
-4. You'll be redirected to the login page with a success message

-#### Login
-1. Click "Login" in the navigation bar
-2. Enter your username and password
-3. Click "Login" to access your account
-4. If successful, you'll be redirected to the homepage

-#### Password Management
-1. **Changing Your Password**:
-   - Click on your username in the navigation bar
-   - Select "Profile" from the dropdown menu
-   - Click "Edit Profile"
-   - Scroll to the password section
-   - Enter your current password
-   - Enter and confirm your new password
-   - Click "Update Profile" to save changes

-#### Profile Management
-1. **Viewing Your Profile**:
-   - Click on your username in the navigation bar
-   - Select "Profile" from the dropdown menu
-   - View your profile information, including join date and post history

-2. **Updating Your Profile**:
-   - Click "Edit Profile" on your profile page
-   - Update your bio with information about yourself
-   - Click "Update Profile" to save changes

-3. **Viewing Other Users' Profiles**:
-   - Click on a username anywhere in the forum
-   - View their profile information and post history

-### Navigation Guide

-#### Main Navigation
-- **Home**: Click the "Dev Forum" logo or "Home" link to return to the homepage
-- **Search**: Use the search box in the navigation bar to find topics and posts
-- **Messages**: Click the envelope icon to access your private messages
-- **User Menu**: Click your username to access profile, messages, and logout options
-- **Admin**: Admin users will see an "Admin" link for accessing administrative functions

-#### Breadcrumb Navigation
-- Breadcrumbs appear at the top of category and topic pages
-- They show your current location in the forum hierarchy
-- Click any breadcrumb link to navigate to that level

-#### Pagination
-- When viewing lists of topics or posts, pagination controls appear at the bottom
-- Use "Previous" and "Next" links to navigate between pages
-- Click specific page numbers to jump to that page
+4. Log in using your credentials

-### Using the Forum
+### Browsing the Forum

-#### Browsing Content
-1. **Viewing Categories**:
-   - The homepage displays all available categories
+1. The home page displays all categories
-   - Each category shows its name, description, and topic count

-2. **Viewing Topics in a Category**:
-   - Click on a category name to view all topics in that category
+2. Click on a category to view topics within that category
-   - Topics are sorted by most recent activity
-   - Each topic shows its title, description, and post count

-3. **Viewing Posts in a Topic**:
-   - Click on a topic title to view all posts in that topic
+3. Click on a topic to view posts and discussions
-   - Posts are displayed chronologically
-   - Each post shows the author, content, and timestamp
+4. Use pagination controls to navigate through multiple pages

-#### Creating Content
+### Creating Content
 1. **Creating a Topic**:
    - Navigate to the desired category
    - Click "New Topic"
-   - Fill in the required fields:
+   - Fill in the title, optional description, and content
-     - Title: A clear, descriptive title for your topic
+   - Submit the form
-     - Description (optional): A brief summary of the topic
+   - A loading indicator will appear while the topic is being created
-     - Content: The main body of your first post
-   - Click "Create Topic" to submit

 2. **Replying to a Topic**:
    - Navigate to the topic
-   - Click "Reply" at the top of the page or scroll to the bottom
+   - Click "Reply"
-   - Enter your content in the text area
+   - Enter your content
-   - Click "Post Reply" to submit
+   - Submit the form
+   - A loading indicator will appear while the reply is being processed

-3. **Adding Comments to Posts**:
+3. **Adding Comments**:
-   - Navigate to a post within a topic
+   - Navigate to a post
-   - Find the comment form below the post
+   - Use the comment form below the post
-   - Enter your comment in the text area
+   - Enter your comment
-   - Click "Comment" to submit
+   - Submit the form
+   - A loading indicator will appear while the comment is being processed
-   - Comments appear instantly without page reload
+   - Comments appear instantly without page reload once processed
+   - Real-time updates provide immediate feedback

 4. **Using Code Snippets**:
-   - When creating topics, replies, or comments, you can include formatted code snippets
-   - To add a code snippet:
    1. Type three backticks (```)
    2. Immediately type the language name (e.g., python, javascript, css)
    3. Press Enter to start a new line
    4. Type or paste your code
    5. Press Enter to start a new line after your code
    6. Type three backticks (```) to close the code block

    - **Supported Languages**: Python, JavaScript, CSS, HTML, Java, C#, PHP, and Plain Text